daniestevez/gr-satellites/docs/source/components.rst

 CCSDS deframers
 """""""""""""""

+The CCSDS Concatenated deframer and CCSDS Reed-Solomon deframer blocks implement some of the CCSDS protocols defined in the TM Synchronization and Channel Coding Blue Book (see the `CCSDS Blue Books`_).

+The CCSDS Reed-Solomon deframer implements Reed-Solomon TM frames, which use a Reed-Solmon (255, 223) code (or a shortened version of this code) and the CCSDS synchronous scrambler.
+The CCSDS Concatenated deframer implements concatenated TM frames, which add an r=1/2, k=7 convolutional code as an inner coding to the Reed-Solomon frames.
+The usage of both deframers is very similar.

+The figure below shows an example flowgraph of the CCSDS Concatenated deframer block.
+This example can be found in ``examples/components/ccsds_deframer.grc``.
+It reads a WAV file from :ref:`satellite-recordings<Downloading sample recordings>` containing some packets from BY70-1.
+These are concatenated TM frames with a frame size of 114 bytes and differential encoding (to solve the BPSK phase ambiguity).
+The packet is first BPSK demodulated and then deframed.
+The output is printed using the Message Debug block.

 .. figure:: images/ccsds_deframer_flowgraph.png
     :alt: Usage of CCSDS Concatenated deframer in a flowgraph

     Usage of CCSDS Concatenated deframer in a flowgraph

+The figure below shows the parameters used by the CCSDS Concatenated deframer.
+The CCSDS Reed-Solomon deframer block allows exactly the same options, since none of the options refer to the convolutional inner code.

+The Frame size parameter indicates the size of the frame in bytes (after Reed-Solomon decoding).
+The Differential encoding parameter enables differential decoding, which is often used to solve the BPSK 180º phase ambiguity.
+The Use RS dual basis enables the usage of the dual basis definition for the Reed-Solmon code.
+The Synchword threshold parameter can be used to choose the number of bit errors that are allowed in the detection of the syncword.

 .. figure:: images/ccsds_deframer_options.png
     :alt: Options of CCSDS Concatenated deframer